Pumpkin Fruit Dip

 Instructions

-• Combine all ingredients in a large bowl and blend with a hand mixer until smooth.
+• Combine pumpkin and cream cheese in a large mixing bowl.
+Using a hand mixer, beat until smooth.

 Notes